-However, the transmission is influenced by various environmental conditions.
-For example, obstacles such as walls or metal doors can impede the wireless signals or interfere with their even transmission.
+The range is actually influenced by a variety of environmental conditions.
+For example, obstacles such as walls or metal doors can impede the wireless signals or interfere with their uniform transmission.

 You should investigate the actual conditions that the planned wireless network will be subjected to by measuring the signal transmission of the measuring base station at appropriate positions.